mbask/fertplan/README.md

 | Sovescio di leguminose (in copertura autunno-invernale o estiva)   |

   - **Texture**, soil texture, one of Sandy, Loam, Clayey.
-Soil texture enters in several flowes of the Nitrogen balance.
+Soil texture enters in several flows of the Nitrogen balance.

   - **Drainage rate**, it contributes to **D** component, can be one of no drainage, slow, normal, fast.
 Drainage rate is looked up in table